jungoai/jungo-book/src/intro/what-is-jungoai.md

 # What is JungoAI

-JungoAI is a public **Federated AI** and **Big Data** network where nodes and users collaborate to provide innovative AI and Big Data solutions.
-Our vision is to build a **global Big Data and AI layer for the internet**.
+JungoAI is a public, decentralized platform designed to enable the development of **Federated AI**, **Big Data**, and DeSci solutions.
+It allows researchers, developers, and innovators to collaborate on AI models and data-driven projects without relying on centralized companies.

+By leveraging blockchain and decentralized governance, JungoAI ensures data security, privacy, and open access for the global community.
+Experts can contribute their knowledge, computation power, or research data, earning `JUNGO` tokens as rewards.
+Governed by **Jungo DAO**, the network maintains a transparent and expert-led ecosystem that fosters collaboration and innovation.